Davipb/lakesis/README.md

 * `s` = Sign of the operand value; 0 = positive, 1 = negative
 * `n` = Number of bytes used by the operand value
 * The operand value `v` is encoded as little-endian in the `n` bytes that follow the operand, using the sign `s`.

+A sign bit/magnitude model was chosen instead of the usual two's complement to reduce the space taken by common negative values such as -1.
+While this means that negative zero is technically allowed in operands, the assembler will never generate a negative zero and the interpreter will decode it as a regular zero.

 The available addressing modes are:
 * `00`